FIWARE/ops.Fuel-main-dev/README.md

 ## Checking status

-In order to verify the correct installation of the ITBox, the user can use the following command:
+In order to verify the correct installation of the OPS-Deploy, the user can use the following command:
 *fuel --os-username admin --os-password admin release*

 The answer should be as follows: